Lim Yo-hwan: Endorsements

 Lim has enjoyed sponsorship deals with various companies throughout his career, including LG and Intel.
 In 2011, he became an Intel spokesman and appeared in the Visual Life commercial series alongside Girls' Generation (SNSD).
 The commercial featured a Terran vs. Zerg (TvZ) match between him and Girls' Generation member Im Yoona.
 The scene was set in the top-floor cafeteria of the SM Entertainment office in Chungdamdong to promote the gaming capabilities of Intel computers.
 During the commercial shoot, Lim and Im exchanged autographs, with Im signing Lim's keyboard.
 However, the commercial was eventually pulled from Korean TV when Intel executives discovered that the gameplay footage was a replay of one of Lim's earlier televised matches.

 Film and television

-Lim has made several appearances in various television programs and films.
+Lim made several appearances in various television programs and films.
 In 2001, he appeared on an episode of KBS's Morning Yard, and in 2006, he was featured in a KBS Power Interview.
 He has also participated in entertainment programs such as Let's Go!
 Dream Team Season 2 and Brain Survivor.
 He has also served as a presenter at award shows, including the Seoul Music Awards in 2004 and the Melon Music Awards in 2009.
 Lim has showcased his acting skills in the 2002 film Can't Live Without Robbery and the KBS soap opera This is Love.
 Additionally, he made a special guest appearance on Saturday Night Live Korea in November 2013.
 In 2014, Lim was a cast member of The Genius: Rule Breaker.
 In 2022, he participated as a contestant on the web show Accomplices.